seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

-Our guard accept a regex pattern for routes, that we want to be secure and an authenticator (which will be created next).
-We extract the requested path from the URI and use `preg_match()` to detect if it is a protected route.
+Our guard accepts a regex pattern for routes, that we want to be secure and an authenticator (which will be created next).
+In method `tryToAuthenticate()` we extract the requested path from the URI and use `preg_match()` to detect if it is a protected route.
 If the requested route is protected we delegate authentication to `JwtAuthenticator`.
-It validates (authenticated) the request.
-In case of a valid request we continue chaining to the next middleware, otherwise we return `401` response.
+It validates (authenticates) the request.
+In case of a valid request, we continue chaining to the next middleware (the router) otherwise, we return `401` response.

 Then we need to create an authenticator.
-Authenticator extracts a token from HTTP headers and validates it.
+The responsibility of the authenticator is to extract a token from HTTP headers and to validate it.
 To validate JWT we can just try to decode it.
 Successfully decoded token means a valid one.

 Create a new class `JwtAuthenticator` in `Auth` namespace: